t0mpr1c3/DAKexport/stitches.md

 Knit, purl, and possibly others have symbols that change depending on the row number and pattern options.

+Other stitches may be represented differently in hand knitting than in machine knitting.

 (If you add to this list, please try to find the appropriate symbols in one of the Stitchmastery fonts so that I know how best to represent the stitches in Knitscheme.)